-Back Arrow is an original Anime series produced by Studio VOLN, directed by Gorō Taniguchi (Code Geass, Planetes, Revisions) and written by Kazuki Nakashima.
+Back Arrow (バック・アロウ) is an original Anime series produced by Studio VOLN, directed by Gorō Taniguchi (Code Geass, Planetes, Revisions) and written by Kazuki Nakashima.
 The series premiered as part of the Winter 2021 Anime season and is available for streaming on Funimation.

 The wall enshrouds the land, protecting, nurturing, sustaining and providing the examples of:

 - 2D Visuals, 3D Effects: The Briheights are rendered in CG while the rest of the show is drawn traditionally.
 Starting with Episode 16, Arrow's Muga is rendered in 2D animation instead of the usual CGI on a few occasions.

 - A Mech by Any Other Name: The mecha in this show are referred to as Briheight.

 - Armored Coffins: Briheights are this.
 If one gets destroyed, the pilot gets immediately vaporized, no ifs and buts (except when Arrow is the one who destroys it).
-One can avoid that by taking of the Bind Warper to make the armor disappear before the final blow, but that just leaves them defenseless.
+One can avoid that by taking off the Bind Warper to make the armor disappear before the final blow, but that just leaves them defenseless.

 - Bait-and-Switch Credits: The first episode's opening features only the characters from Rekka we met in the Batman Cold Open, making the viewer think they're the main protagonists.
 As it turns out, that was actually an Evolving Ending: after Back Arrow chooses his new name, the actual opening, with focuses on him and his friends from Edger village plays.
 In subsequent episodes the opening and ending are in their "proper" places.

 - The Cake Is a Lie: Edger villagers were promised that, for capturing Arrow, the Iki Territory will grant them a new, fertile land to call home.
 Most of the villagers quickly jump on the offer, despite that the harsh condition of their village and it's subsequent destruction was due to Iki's government's apathy.
 They justify it by that the village saw nothing but trouble since Arrow "dropped in", that Iki won't harm Arrow, just hand him over to Lutoh and well, they all homeless right now.
-Unfortunately, on the way to their new home, the Iki decides to burry the Granedger and everyone on it to tie up all of the loose ends.
+Unfortunately, on the way to their new home, the Iki decides to bury the Granedger and everyone on it to tie up all of the loose ends.